Nate-Gage/Mapbox-Demo/README.md

 To run the project locally:

 - Clone the project
+- Run 'npm install'
+- 'npm run build'
-- Run 'npm start' from /api to start the Express server.
+- 'npm run start' from /api to start the Express server.
-- Run 'npm start' from /client, to run the web server.
+- 'npm run start' from /client, to run the web server.
 - View the app at localhost:3000

 To use the Dockerized version of the app:

-- From the CLI, run 'docker pull nategage/mapbox-demo'
+- From the root of the project, run 'docker-compose up'
-- Run 'docker-compose up'
 - View the app at localhost:3000

 You can expect to see the below UI: